USAA Investments Storefront

 I did the initial legwork to clean up the IA as well as the navigation menu system, then worked with USAA’s IA consultation team to confirm the final structure.
 The result is pages nesting in a much more logical structure and a highly simplified navigation interface.

 One of our early challenges involved developing the primary navigation paradigm for the site structure.
-The team already had preconceptions about how the navigation should work including member need or by presenting the two providers organized with their corresponding products.
+The team already had preconceptions about how the navigation should work including by member need or by presenting the two providers organized with their corresponding products.
 I suspected that the most logical approach would be instead to present members a list of clearly labeled products, instead.

 The design team strongly suggested a round of user testing based on these three paradigms.
-We arranged a series of general and member-based prototype tests leveraging InVision and UserZoom measure efficacy and preference.
+We arranged a series of general and member-based prototype tests leveraging InVision and UserZoom to measure efficacy and preference.

-Managing Quality
+Managing quality

 The launch